mindsdb/mindsdb-docs-old/mindsdb-docs/docs/databases/PostgreSQL.md

 ### Configuration

 !!! info "Default configuration"
     MindsDB will try to use the default configuration(hosts, ports, usernames) for each of the database integrations.
-If you want to extend that or you are using different parameters creata a new config.json file.
+If you want to extend that or you are using different parameters create a new config.json file.

 The avaiable configuration options are:

 * api['http] -- This key is used for starting the MindsDB http server by providing:
-    * host(default 0.0.0.0.) - The mindsdb server address.
+    * host(default 127.0.0.1) - The mindsdb server address.
     * port(default 47334) - The mindsdb server port.
 * api['mysql'] -- This key is used for database integrations that works through MySQL protocol.
 The required keys are:
     * user(default root).
     * password(default empty).
-    * host(default localhost).
+    * host(default 127.0.0.1).
     * port(default 47335).
 * integrations['default_postgres'] -- This key specifies the integration type in this case `default_postgres`.
 The required keys are:
-    * user(default root) - The Postgres user name.
+    * user(default postgres) - The Postgres user name.
-    * host(default localhost) - Connect to the PostgreSQL server on the given host.
+    * host(default 127.0.0.1) - Connect to the PostgreSQL server on the given host.
     * password - The password of the Postgres account.
     * type - Integration type(mariadb, postgresql, mysql, clickhouse, mongodb).
-    * port(default 3306) - The TCP/IP port number to use for the connection.
+    * port(default 5432) - The TCP/IP port number to use for the connection.
-* log['level'] -- The logging configuration:
+* log['level'] -- The logging configuration(not required):
     * console - "INFO", "DEBUG", "ERROR".
     * file - Location of the log file.
 * storage_dir -- The directory where mindsdb will store models and configuration.